Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_1/README.md

 As you drag the connection wire, a green checkmark appears on the S_AXI interface pin indicating that you can make a valid connection between these points.
-The Vivado IP integrator   highlights all possibleconnection points in the subsystem design as you interactively wire the pins and ports.
+The Vivado IP integrator   highlights all possiblec onnection points in the subsystem design as you interactively wire the pins and ports.

 2. Release the mouse button and Vivado IP integrator   makes a connection